Oladeji-Okuns/DevOps-Projects/Tooling-Website-Deployment-Automation-with-CI-using-Jenkins/README.md

 We need to add this public key to the `~/.ssh/authorized_keys` file on your NFS server.
 This allows the Jenkins server to authenticate with the NFS server without a password.

-    This is another method of creating ssh keys for connection of the Jenkins server to the NFS server
+    This method above is another method of creating ssh keys for connection of the Jenkins server to the NFS server

+#### Configuring the Jenkins server to copy or send artifacts to the NFS Server:

+Now, we head over to the Jenkins console, click on `manage jenkins` and scroll down to `publish over SSH` and do the following:

-- Next, click on `Add SSH Server` and enter the following details:
+- Since you have already provided the path to the key, just click on `Add SSH Server` and enter the following details:

 - **Name:** Enter NFS_Server.
 - **Hostname:** Insert the private IP address of your NFS_SERVER.